Legislative assistant: In France

 In France, this position was formally opened after Edgar Faure visited the United States Congress in 1975.
 The assistants can also work on the non-legislative part of the MP job, such as managing transportation between Paris and the constituency, or handling a part of the MP's public relations.

 In European Parliament

 Following his election, an MEP can submit to the European Parliament one or more application and contract for the secretarial assistance allowance.
 Sometimes the submission has given way to criminal prosecution of the MEP, who falsely declared the duties of the assistant or diverted part of the financial flux to himself.

 In India

 In India, legislative assistants are recruited annually through a programme called the Legislative Assistants to Members of Parliament Fellowship (LAMP Fellowship).
 This program, initiated by PRS Legislative Research, was conceptualized by the Constitution Club of India in 2010.
 Every year, 50 candidates are selected and assigned to 50 Members from both the Houses of the Parliament.
 The selected candidates work as legislative assistants to the members for 11 months and receive a monthly stipend.

-Education and Career Field

-Education and Skills

-Many legislative assistants or those that work in adjacent industries like regulatory affairs, government relations, lobbying, think tanks, research libraries, etc. usually have a higher education degree (bachelor's, minors, concentrations, graduate certificates, master's, or doctoral degrees) in Political Science - its sub-fields such as Public Policy and Public Administration, International Relations, Security Studies -, other disciplines such as Global Studies, Environmental Studies, Law, Economics, Management, Sociology, Criminology, Sociology of Law, Social Work, School of Education, Health Administration, Peace and Conflict Studies, Urban Studies, Urban Planning, Legal Studies, Literature and Creative Writing, History, Philosophy, Business Administration, other Social Sciences, and other subject-matter specific education.

-Career Field and Alternative Titles

-There are several subdivisions within the Legislative Assistance Career Field with a diversity of job titles as well other career fields that conduct some form of legislative assistance work.